Sly Cooper: Film adaptation

-Television series
+Television series adaptation

 On June 14, 2017, Sony Interactive Entertainment announced that they were developing a Sly Cooper television series alongside Technicolor Animation Productions, with PGS Entertainment handling brand management.
 The series was to consist of 52 11-minute episodes, with half scheduled to premiere in October 2019, and the remaining in July 2020, though the broadcast network was never determined.

 On May 20, 2019, Sony Interactive Entertainment announced that they had opened a film and TV production studio on the Sony Pictures Entertainment lot in Culver City, California called PlayStation Productions, which will develop and produce projects based on the company's catalog of more than 100 games.
 Sony Pictures will distribute these projects, but Sony Interactive Entertainment will handle production firsthand.
 This announcement had many fans speculate that the Sly Cooper television series would be moved to the studio, considering that projects such as Sony Pictures' Uncharted film also moved there.